Ephigenia/franklin/README.md

 * `host` hostname that should be checked, no `http://` or other protocols

+## Soundcloud TrackInfo

+Aquires information about a single track from soundcloud.
+Record Number of Favorite, Play and Download.

+* `id` id of the track, you can find the numeric id in the embed code or you just take the name of the track from the track’s url
+* `key` name of the value to record, either: `playback`, `favoritings` or `download`

+## Soundcloud UserInfo

+Aquires information about a specific soundcloud user.
+Record the number of tracks uploaded by a user or number of followers.

+* `id` username or id, taken from URL
+* `key` name of the vlaue to recrod, either: `track`, `playlist`, `followers`, `followings` or `public_favorites`

 ## Vimeo Video

 This test uses the [Vimeo Simple API](http://vimeo.com/api/docs/simple-api)